-A Good Year Altogether it has been a good season.
+A Good Year in 2015 Altogether we had a good season last year.
 Wonderfully interesting and inspiring students from all corners of the planet.
 Plenty of music and games and, of course, lots of lovely home produced food.
 And my small campaign to re-introduce the traditional scythe for controlling grassland and weeds has resulted in sale of 5 new scythes this year.
 I make these scythes myself, importing blades from Austria.
 Slowly more people are realising the advantages (and pleasures) of scything.
 I now have 6 lovely new scythes ready for the 2016 season.
 The two handled scottish or northumbrian scythe is much the best tool for controlling tough weeds like thistle, nettle and (particularly) brambles/tree seedlings.
 My new scythes sell for £100 - they are a joy to use and last a lifetime!
 Drop me an email if you are interested.